magento/merchdocs/src/catalog/inventory-backorders.md

 When customers purchase more than 25 products, new orders enter as backorders.
 As the product's Salable Quantity reduces to 5 (70 items have been sold), the _Product_ page will display a message `Only 5 left` on the storefront.
 When the Salable Quantity reaches `0`, the product is displayed as `Out of Stock` in the storefront.

 {:.bs-callout-info}
-When a customer places an order using backorder qty, Inventory Management automatically subtracts qty from the salable quantity.
-If an order has not been shipped and is canceled the quantity returns to the aggregated virtual salable quantity.
-Important to note, that the canceled order quantity is not assigned to any of the sources, but is returned to the total number of products available for sale, in column `Salable Quantity` on the product grid.
+When a customer places an order using _backorder qty_, Inventory Management automatically subtracts the quantity from the salable quantity.
+If an order is not shipped and is canceled, the quantity returns to the aggregated virtual salable quantity.
+The **_canceled order quantity is not assigned to any of the sources_**, but is returned to the total number of products available for sale (_Salable Quantity_ column  on the products grid).

 <!--### Notify for Quantity Below JIRA MDVA-8099 MDVA-33783